-The bioassay method was according to Yeoh & Lee, (2007) with slight modifications.
-Petri dishes (90 mm x 15 mm, Ideal Healthcare, Malaysia) were divided into two sections and were used as a test arena.
+The bioassay method was according to Yeoh and Lee (2007) with slight modifications.
+Petri dishes (90 mm $\times$ 15 mm, Ideal Healthcare, Malaysia) were divided into two sections and were used as a test arena.
 The first section consisted of 30 g of sand treated with plant extract solutions, while the other section was filled with 30 g of sand treated with blank solvents.
 Each plant extract with different concentrations was prepared in three replicates.
 A Petri dish containing 30 g of solvent-treated sand in one section and 30 g of blank sand in the other section was used as a control.
 A pre-weight filter paper (1.5 cm diameter) was placed in each section and was served as a food.
 Fifty workers and two soldiers of both termite species were introduced in the middle of the Petri dishes and were allowed to move and tunnel freely.
-All Petri dishes were placed in an incubator and maintained in darkness at 26±2°C and 65±5 % relative humidity.
+All Petri dishes were placed in an incubator and maintained in darkness at 26 $\pm$ 2°C and 65 $\pm$ 5% relative humidity.

-The tunneling activity was observed daily and the number of surviving termites was recorded after 7 days.
-After 7 days, both sections were scored with 0 for no tunneling activity, 1 for tunneling activity covering $\leq 25\%$ of total arena, 2 for tunneling activity covering 26-50% of total arena, 3 for tunneling activity covering $\geq 75\%$ of total arena.
+The tunneling activity was observed daily and the number of surviving termites was recorded after seven days.
+After seven days, both sections were scored with 0 for no tunneling activity, 1 for tunneling activity covering ≤25% of total arena, 2 for tunneling activity covering 26%-50% of total arena, 3 for tunneling activity covering 51%-75% of total arena, and 4 for tunneling activity covering ≥75% of the total arena.
 The weight of the filter paper after the treatment was recorded to estimate the feeding consumption rate.